Skip to main content

 LED string lights

-String lights have been popping up in dorm rooms across college campuses and are a hot item among teens, as well.
-LED string lights are considered a must-have decor item and are actually not that pricey.
-Some styles include photo clips that are considered extra awesome.
-LED string lights are green and easily hung up.
+String lights have been popping up in dorm rooms across college campuses and are a hot item among teens.
+LED string lights are considered a must-have decor item and are reasonably priced.
+Some styles include photo clips to hand their favorite pictures that are considered extra awesome.
+LED string lights are easily hung up anywhere since most of them run on batteries.
+For something even simpler to hang up, look for curtain lights.

 Learning to drive is something teens really look forward to and are super excited about.
-While not all of them will get a car for that special I-can-finally-drive birthday, having a key chain of your own just in case is noteworthy.
+While not all of them will get a car for that special I-can-finally-drive birthday, having a key chain of your own is still noteworthy.
 Take the key chain idea a step further and have it personalized with each party guest’s name, high school, or team.
+You can even look for key chains featuring school colors.
+Even if there are kids who don’t drive at the party, they could clip it on their backpack or gym bag.

-Whether the teenage guests are all part of the same sports, cheerleading, dance, or gymnastics team, water bottles are a commonly used item and one that always seems to be in demand.
-Water bottles in team or school colors make for a fun party favor that will get a lot of use.
-Add names to make the favor more personal.
+Whether the teenage guests are all part of the same sport, cheerleading, dance, or gymnastics team, water bottles are commonly used items that always seem to be in demand.
+Water bottles in team or school colors make for a fun party favor for teens that will get a lot of use.
+Add names to make the favor more personal, but without is still a perfect pick.

 Blank journals

-Many teens today use journals to express their feelings, making a stylish bound notebook a treasured party favor.
-Add in colored gel pens to go with each journal.
-Even if the party guest doesn’t keep a journal, a blank one may inspire her to start writing.
-The blank journal can also be used for sketching or, at worst, school.
+Many teens use journals to express their feelings, make notes about shows or movies they want to watch, or to make lists of what they want to do or need to do, making a stylish bound notebook a treasured party favor.
+Add in colored gel pens to go with each journal if you have the budget.
+Even if the party guest doesn’t keep a journal, a blank one may inspire them to start writing.
+The blank journal can also be used for sketching or, at worst, a school planner.

 Slipper socks and sleeping masks

 If the party is a sleepover, warm slipper socks are a can’t-miss.
-Pair the super soft socks with a cozy sleeping mask, and you have a party favor fitting the sleepover theme and one teenage girls will like.
+Pair the super soft socks with a cozy sleeping mask, and you have a party favor fitting the sleepover theme and one that teenage girls will like.
+These are also practical favors, as teens can never have too many pairs of socks, so parents will appreciate this one.

 Personalized pillowcases

 Another great party favor for a teen sleepover is a personalized pillowcase.
 All you need is plain pillowcases, fabric paint, and/or fabric markers.
-Each guest can design her own pillowcase.
-Allow the new pillowcases to dry overnight, and the girls have a keepsake favor to use on their bed at home.
+Each guest can design her own pillowcase at the start of the party.
+Allow the new pillowcases to dry overnight, and the girls have a keepsake favor to use on their beds at home.

 Colorful hair ties

 Teenage girls and hair ties have a love/hate relationship.
-Hair ties tend to travel with teens to school, sports, and other activities.
-They are in and out of the hair a lot.
-Like socks in the dryer, hair ties seem to have legs too and disappear without a trace.
-So, teenage girls can never really have enough hair ties.
-A gift bag of colorfully crafted hair ties in school, team, or fun colors and styles make a gift bag that rocks.
+Hair ties tend to travel with teens to school, sports, and other activities and never seem to make it back home.
+They are in and out of the hair a lot, so like socks in the dryer, hair ties seem to have legs, too, and disappear without a trace.
+Teenage girls (or anyone with longer hair) can never really have enough hair ties.
+A gift bag of colorfully crafted hair ties in school, team, or juts fun colors and styles make a gift that rocks.

-Who doesn’t like to cuddle under a snuggly blanket to read, scroll through social media, or watch television?
-A personalized cozy blanket is a party favor teens will definitely get a lot of use from and are another noteworthy keepsake especially for a sweet 16.
+Who doesn’t like to cuddle under a snuggly blanket to read, listen to music, or watch television?
+A personalized cozy blanket is a party favor teens will definitely get a lot of use from and is another noteworthy keepsake, especially for a Sweet 16.
 If you don’t want to personalize, go for a cuddly fleece flannel throw instead.

-A colorful or personalized beach towel is a great party favor for teens, too.
-Just like water bottles, towels are always in demand around the house, and it’s nice to have a go-to towel for the beach or picnic that is yours.
+A colorful or personalized beach towel is a great party favor for teens, even if you don’t live near the water.
+Just like water bottles, towels are always in demand around the house, and it’s nice to have a go-to towel for the beach or picnic that is just for you.

 Other fun ideas for teen party favors you should consider